 Fiscal Year Member Employer

-2021 6.50% 14.50%

 2022 6.75% 14.75%

 2023 and Later 7.00% 15.00%

-While 27 years is a reasonable period that meets statutory requirements, use of such a period will result in unfunded liabilities that are projected to increase in dollar amount for approximately the next 10 years.
-This condition is called "negative amortization" and is falling out of favor.
 The ATRS has targeted 18 years in recent legislation as the amortization period that would eliminate negative amortization.
-The contribution rate based upon the target amortization period (18 years) would be approximately 17.6% of payroll.
-On a market value basis, the amortization period is 47 years and the contribution rate based upon the market value and the target amortization period (18 years) would be approximately 20.7% of payroll.
+The contribution rate based upon the target amortization period (18 years) would be approximately 18.5% of payroll.
+On a market value basis, the amortization period is 12 years.

-The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2020.
-However, unless there is a large investment gain in Fiscal Year 2021, the amortization period is likely to increase in the next valuation due to the scheduled phase-in of net investment losses.
+The Arkansas Teacher Retirement System remains stable with an 80.6% funded position as of June 30, 2021.
+If experience is reasonably in line with expectations in Fiscal Year 2022, the amortization period is likely to decrease in the next valuation due to the scheduled phase-in of net investment gains.

-The rate of investment return was (1.00)% this year.
-As of June 30, 2020, the actuarial value of assets exceeded the market value of assets by approximately \$1,105 million.
-Investment gains and losses that occur each year are smoothed in over a four-year period.
-After considering smoothing, the recognized return this year was 7.38%, compared to an assumed 7.5% return for Fiscal 2020.
+The rate of Investment return was 31.66%# this year.
+As of June 30, 2021, the market value of assets exceeded the funding value of assets by approximately \$2,126 million.
+Investment gains and losses that occur each year are smoothed in over a 4-year period.
+After considering smoothing, the recognized return this year was 11.39%, compared to an assumed 7.50% return for Fiscal Year 2021.

-This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.
+[#] This investment return figure was calculated by the actuary and may not exactly match your investment consultant's figure.